15-6 Investigation RebuttalMarch 29, 2021

 Once an Investigating Officer has completed their investigation, he/she writes a report of their findings and recommendations.
 Contrary to popular belief, the investigation is not finalized at this time.
 Before an investigation can be finalized, the Investigation Approval Authority (see paragraph 2-8) has to approve, disapprove, or modify all of the findings and recommendations.
 Before this occurs, some individuals are allowed to submit a 15-6 Investigation Rebuttal.

-“When an investigation includes a finding containing adverse information (defined below) regarding a field grade officer, the portion of the report of investigation and supporting evidence pertaining to the adverse information must be referred to that officer…” That Officer will have at least 10 business days to respond.
+According to AR 15-6, paragraph 2-8c(1) “[w]hen an investigation includes a finding containing adverse information (defined below) regarding a field grade officer, the portion of the report of investigation and supporting evidence pertaining to the adverse information must be referred to that officer…” That Officer will have at least 10 business days to respond.
 According to the regulation, this right to respond is extended to Field Grade Officers because such adverse findings “…may be considering in future promotion boards that will consider those officers for promotion.”
+Army Directive 2023-03 recently expanded the right to respond to adverse information by amending AR 15-6.
+Essentially, now 2LTs and above have the right to respond to any proposed adverse information in an investigation.

 “Adverse Information” is defined as follows: “Adverse information is any substantiated adverse finding or conclusion from an officially documented investigation or inquiry or any other credible information of an adverse nature.
 To be credible, the information must be resolved and supported by a preponderance of the evidence.
 To be adverse, the information must be derogatory, unfavorable, or of a nature that reflects clearly unacceptable conduct, integrity, or judgment on the part of the individuals..."